BetonQuest/BetonQuest/documentation/User-Documentation/Reference.md

 important_sword: "DIAMOND_SWORD name:Sword_for_destroying__The_Concrete lore:Made_of_pure_Mithril;&2Quest_Item"
 ```

-To open your backpack just type **/j** command.
+The backpack can be opened with the **/backpack** command.
 The inventory window will open, displaying your stored items.
 The first slot is always the journal, and if you get it, the slot will stay empty.
 You can transfer quest items back and forth between inventories by clicking on them.
 Left click will transfer just one item, right click will try to transfer all items.
 Normal items cannot be stored into the backpack, so it's not an infinite inventory.

 If you will ever have more than one page of quest items, the buttons will appear.
 You can customize those buttons by creating `previous_button` and `next_button` items in _items.yml_ file.
 Their name will be overwritten with the one defined in _messages.yml_.